brycefisher/brycefisher.github.io-jekyll/_posts/2014-05-26-php-composer-vs-nodejs-npm-fight.md

 ## And the Winner is...

-Although the particular packages I used from PHP had better documentation, the lack of a global install mechanism means that PHP Composer is second place in this contest.
+Although the particular packages I used from PHP had better documentation, I'm awarding second place to PHP Composer because of the difficulty in installing packages.
 For my situation, NodeJS's NPM was the superior tool.